 This is a comprehensive guide so you can visit independently.
 You will learn how to get there, where to stay, and the various trekking options.
 From day hikes to multi-day camping trips I’ve got it covered.
 Let’s jump in.

-Gunung Leuser National Park in Sumatra
+Seeing Wild Orangutans in Gunung Leuser National Park

 I have spent many months in Gunung Leuser National Park over the last few years and I have become very attached to the forest and the people that live there.
 It’s no coincidence that Leuser also happens to be the best place to see wild orangutans in Asia.